AckerlyXu/heima/articles/azure-toolkit-for-eclipse-azure-role-properties.md

 Components are processed in the order listed.
 Use the **Move Up** and **Move Down** buttons to arrange the order.

+>[!NOTE]
->[AZURE.NOTE] The server configuration feature relies on components as well.
+> The server configuration feature relies on components as well.
 Those components cannot be removed or edited without removing the corresponding server configuration.
 You will be prompted about that when attempting to make changes to such components.

 <a name="debugging_properties"></a>